 Why Do Breakups Hit Guys Later?

-This is the most common misconception that people have.
+This is the most common question that confuses many minds.
 Why do breakups hit guys later?
-Well, it’s not like guys take ages to realise a relationship has broken off.
+Well, it’s not like guys take ages to realize a relationship has broken off.
 Breakups hit guys immediately, they just don’t let it break them.

 Every guy has two choices after a breakup:

 a) They can wallow in sadness and reminisce about the good times they had, or

 b) They can work on their life and focus on things that are important to them.

 Most men would choose option b.
 So at times, this does make it seem that they do not care about the breakup.
 However, it is quite unfair to guys when the world confuses keeping busy with emotional apathy.
 One might say that this isn’t true.

 Many people reading this right now are probably saying, “Wait that’s not what happened to me.
 He called me months after we broke up, telling me how much he misses me.”
 While this might be true, it is not because the breakup just hit him.
 People often ignore the fact that men like being in relationships.

 They like the intimacy and they certainly like the fact that they can trust someone with their most personal thoughts.
 A lot of the times, when a guy calls up an ex like this it is because they really miss being in a relationship, they miss trusting someone and they hate the fact that they lost someone that meant so much to them.

 Truthfully at this stage, the guy misses a relationship more than the person he was in a relationship with.